Creativity, Body and Breath

 Creativity

-Creativity can be thought of as the expression of the self through the imagination, sensation and image — often emerging where language falls short.
+Creativity can be thought of as the expression of the self through the imagination — often emerging where language falls short.
 In psychotherapy, working creatively can help us to access parts of ourselves that live outside the rational, “knowing” mind, and which may not yet be fully conscious but are now ready to be encountered and integrated.
+Using creative methods, we can sometimes approach unpalatable feelings or experiences in a more bearable way.

 How creative work may appear in therapy